Historic Compromise: Background

+Cooperation and government of non-no-confidence

-The cooperation between the PCI and DC grew into an ambivalent political alliance in 1976, with Prime Minister Moro including Berlinguer in an emergency meeting with Italy's political party leaders on March 17, 1976, to discuss averting the collapse of the economy.
-This replaced a governing alliance between Christian Democracy and the other center-left parties known as the Organic Centre-left.
-Berlinguer's PCI attempted to distance itself from the USSR, with the launching of "Eurocommunism" along with the Communist Party of Spain and the French Communist Party.
+The cooperation between the PCI and the DC grew into an ambivalent political alliance in 1976, with Prime Minister Moro including Berlinguer in an emergency meeting with Italy's political party leaders on 17 March 1976 to discuss averting the collapse of the economy.
+This replaced a governing alliance between the DC and the other centre-left parties known as the organic centre-left.
+Berlinguer's PCI attempted to distance itself from the Soviet Union with the launching of Eurocommunism along with the Communist Party of Spain and the French Communist Party.
 The compromise was unpopular among the other centre-left groups like the Italian Republican Party (PRI) and Italian Socialist Party (PSI), led respectively by Ugo La Malfa and Bettino Craxi.
-The rightist Christian Democrat Giulio Andreotti also had doubts about the accommodation.
+The right-wing Christian Democrat Giulio Andreotti also had doubts about the accommodation.

 Some communist sympathizers or PCI members were estranged by the PCI's "refusal to consider the possibility of the exclusion of the DC from power", which seemed to indicate the PCI had moved beyond mere tactics and had entirely committed itself to collaboration with the DC.
 Even inside the PCI leadership, there was uncertainty about what the compromise would entail due to its overall vagueness and lack of a clear programme.
-Former party secretary Luigi Longo criticized it while discussing the 1975 election, stating that the proposed alliance was "enigmatic and ambiguous, and this ambiguity probably contributed to our electoral success, but the proposal remains impracticable and will lead us into passivity."
-However, Lucio Magri also notes that Berlinguer "enjoyed unlimited trust" in the ranks of his party, and was not rebuked when he moved to the right on such sensitive topics as Italian NATO membership.
+Former party secretary Luigi Longo criticised it while discussing the 1975 Italian regional elections, stating that the proposed alliance was "enigmatic and ambiguous, and this ambiguity probably contributed to our electoral success, but the proposal remains impracticable and will lead us into passivity."
+Lucio Magri observed that Berlinguer "enjoyed unlimited trust" in the ranks of his party, and was not rebuked when he moved to the right on such sensitive topics as Italian NATO membership.

-Finally, in the aftermath of the 1976 election, the PCI started to provide external support to a Christian Democratic one-party government led by Andreotti.
-This minority government – the DC had achieved a score of 38,8% – derived its legitimacy simply from the promise of the PCI and PSI to refrain from declaring no confidence in it.
+In the aftermath of the 1976 Italian general election, the PCI started to provide external support to a DC one-party government led by Andreotti.
+This minority government (the DC had achieved a score of 38,8%) derived its legitimacy simply from the promise of the PCI and the PSI to refrain from declaring no confidence in it.
 Despite official PCI support, several radical communists in the PCI There was an increase in far-left terrorism, mainly committed by the Red Brigades (Brigate Rosse, BR).
 In response to this, the PCI started supporting repressive police measures.
-Criminologist Phil Edwards notes that this further damaged its anti-establishment credentials: "Rather than a principled loyalty to the constitution on which the Italian state had been founded, the party now appeared to stand for unconditional loyalty to the state as it was."
+Criminologist Phil Edwards observed that this further damaged its anti-establishment credentials, stating: "Rather than a principled loyalty to the constitution on which the Italian state had been founded, the party now appeared to stand for unconditional loyalty to the state as it was."